 Private Clinical Somatic Education Sessions

-I am offering one-to-one clinical somatic education sessions.
-Please have a look at the following page (click here) and then phone or email for further information and booking
+For more information please have a look at the following page (click here) and then phone or email for further information and booking